PetarV-/Curriculum-Vitae/README.md

 # Curriculum-Vitae
-The latest version of my CV, powered by LaTeX and TikZ.
+The latest version of my CV (with matching cover letter), powered by LaTeX and TikZ.

 ## License
 MIT